Major Code BA1909

-Students are required to complete eight tutorials within the College of Arts and Sciences, History Department, including two devoted to the thesis for a minimum of 3 and a maximum of 6 credit hours each.
-In addition to the tutorials, the student must complete the Tier I English requirement, including HIST 3111J; two years of a foreign language; two introductory history courses, and 10 history courses above HIST 2999; seven non-history Arts and Sciences courses; and an appropriate number of approved electives.
+Students are required to complete eight tutorials within the College of Arts and Sciences, History Department.
+Tutorials in the first, second, and third years will be 3 credit hours each.
+Two tutorials in the senior year, devoted to the thesis, will be between 3 and 9 credit hours each.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW), including HIST 3111J; two years of a foreign language; two introductory history courses, and 10 history courses above HIST 2999; seven non-history Arts and Sciences courses; and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with special permission from the director of studies (credit will only be given once).
 Honors Tutorial students take a minimum of 15 hours per semester, except in the last semester, when the minimum is 12.

 Advising and Monitoring

 Each student receives initial advice from the director of studies regarding selection and sequencing of courses, choice of a thesis advisor and other procedural matters.
 A committee, composed of the director of studies and the advisor, will monitor the thesis work.
 A typical tutorial will meet on a weekly basis for a minimum of one hour.
 The student and the tutor will discuss the current reading and written assignments, discuss problems and solutions, debate and offer critical analysis, and the tutor continuously evaluates the progress of the student.
 A final grade is made based on many facets of evaluation available to the tutor: written assignments, written exams, oral exams, discussions, presentations by the student, field work, etc.

 The Honors Thesis